quicwg/base-drafts/draft-ietf-quic-transport.md

 affected path.
 This could result in termination of the connection if an alternative path cannot be found.

-### Processing ICMP Messages to reduce the PMTU {#icmp-pmtud}
+### Processing ICMP Packet Too Big Messages {#icmp-pmtud}

-PMTU discovery {{!RFC1191}} {{!RFC8201}} relies on reception of ICMP messages (e.g., IPv6 Packet Too Big, PTB, messages) that indicate when a packet is dropped because it is larger than the local router MTU.
-DPLPMTUD can also optionally utilise these messages.
+PMTU discovery {{!RFC1191}} {{!RFC8201}} relies on reception of ICMP messages (e.g., IPv6 Packet Too Big messages) that indicate when a packet is dropped because it is larger than the local router MTU.
+DPLPMTUD can also optionally use these messages.
 This use of ICMP messages is potentially vulnerable to off-path attacks that successfully guess the IP address 3-tuple and reduce the PMTU to a bandwidth-inefficient value
 {{!RFC8201}}.